FalacerSelene/vim-commentable/README.md

 <a name="install-old"></a>

-Once you have a clone of this repo, copy the contents of each of the directories (excluding "tests") in the repo into an identically named directory in your vim config directory: on GNU/Linux this is ~/.vim and on Windows this is C:/users/&lt;username&gt;/.vim/.
+Once you have a clone of this repo, copy the contents of each of the directories (excluding "test") in the repo into an identically named directory in your vim config directory: on GNU/Linux this is ~/.vim and on Windows this is C:/users/&lt;username&gt;/.vim/.